SimplexCC/sell-docs/source/includes/reference/_poid.md

 `"soft_fail"` : the verification process cannot proceed (e.g. images are blurry, country is not supported, etc.).
 This is not necessarily an indication of data mismatch.

-`"hard_fail"` : mismatch between entered data and the images provided, or the images are not trustworthy.
+`"hard_fail"` : mismatch between entered data and the images provided, images are not trustworthy, or person did not pass screening.

 In all cases, your response must include a verification process identifier which Simplex can use to query you about its status.